mehrvarz/tremote_plugin_rpi_gpio/README.md

 # Button mapping

-The following is an entry for the central "mapping.txt".
-It links a remote control button (here P8) to a plugin (here rpi_gpio.so) and hand over an argument (here 10).
-The argument will be used as GPIO pin number. "gpio" is just a label name:
+The following is a one-line entry for the "mapping.txt" file of the TRemote service.
+This will link a remote control button (here P8) to a plugin (rpi_gpio.so) and hand over an argument (10).
+The argument in this paricular case will be used as a GPIO pin number. "gpio" is just a label name:

 ```